volodymyrhudyma/blog/content/blog/global-state-management-using-react-hooks.md

 });
 ```

-You can control state key names by using different keys for the reducers in the passed object, like we did.
+You can control the names of the state keys by using different keys for the reducers in the passed object, as we did.

 In the root reducer above, the state shape is `{ users, projects }`.

-Next, inside our Store a **root reducer** has to be passed to the **useReducer** hook:
+Next, in our Store, we need to pass a **root reducer** to the **useReducer** hook:

 ```javascript
 import React, { createContext, useReducer } from "react";